mehmandarov/zebra-puzzle-workshop/README.md

 * IDE of your choice
 * [Apache Maven 3.x][1]

-The code was tested and devloped mostly in Intellij IDEA.
+The code was tested and developed mostly in Intellij IDEA.
 Works fine with Intellij IDEA Community Edition.

 ## Authors
 * Michael Gfeller